OpeyemiAzeez/azure-projects/identities-governance/docs/04-conditional-access.md

-# 04: Configure Conditional Access Policies
+Configure Conditional Access Policies

+## Objective
 This section outlines the steps to configure Conditional Access (CA) policies to enforce secure access to Azure resources.

 ## Step 1: Sign In to Azure Portal